-Next, format cell B23 in number format (2 decimal places) Next, format the following four cells in Number format (4 decimal places):
+Next, format the following four cells in Number format (four decimal places):

 Change all other decimal figures to two decimal places, and center all figures within their cells.

 Note that both the input Y Range and the Input X Range above both include the label at the top of the columns.